Flavio Bolsonaro enters Brazil’s 2026 presidential race with father’s nod

 Brazil is scheduled to hold elections on October 4, 2026, and with his father’s nod, Flavio is now the heir apparent to represent the far-right Liberal Party (PL) at the ballot box.

-Jair Bolsonaro is considered the honourary leader of the PL, though he is barred from holding office through 2030.
+Jair Bolsonaro is considered the honorary leader of the PL, though he is barred from holding office through 2030.

 The party’s official president, Valdemar Costa Neto, confirmed that Jair’s endorsement of his son conferred upon Flavio the party’s nomination.